New +s directory permissions lead to failing is_file() in template path resolution

 The only difference between my test script and the install tool is, that the latter is called over a symlink (since TYPO3 sources are symlinked).
 My test script is not symlinked.
 Will try that later, and post the results.

-#6 Updated by Gregor Favre almost 2 years ago
+#6 Updated by Gregor Favre over 2 years ago

 Update: It also has nothing to do with symlinks.
 My test script called over a symlink also sets permissions correctly.
 I don't know where to search anymore now.